Ciro Quispe López

+Ciro Quispe López (born 20 October 1973) served as the Bishop-Prelate of the Territorial Prelature of Juli in Peru.
+He resigned in September 2025 after being accused of sexual assault and financial mismanagement, though he denies the allegations.

 Early life and education

 Ciro was born in Cuzco, Peru on 20 October 1973.
-He studied from San Antonio Abad, seminary.
-He studied from Regina Apostolorum Athenaeum and at the Angelicum University.
-He also holds a licentiate in biblical theology and doctorate in biblical sciences from the Pontifical Gregorian University in Rome.
+He studied at Saint Anthony the Abbot Seminary, then he studied at Regina Apostolorum Athenaeum and at the Angelicum University.
+He also holds a licentiate and doctorate in biblical theology from the Pontifical Gregorian University in Rome.

 Priesthood

 On 30 November 2001 Ciro received his priestly ordination.
 He was incardinated in the archdiocese of Cuzco.
-He was serving as director of studies in the San Antonio Abad, Major Seminary in Cuzco.
+He was serving as director of studies in Saint Anthony the Abbot Seminary.

 Episcopate

 On 15 November 2018, Pope Francis appointed Ciro as Prelate of Juli, Peru.
 His episcopal ordination was on 15 Dec 2018 at San Pedro Apostol Cathedral, Juli, Peru.
 The principal consecrator was Nicola Girasoli and principal co-consecrators were Archbishop Héctor Miguel Cabrejos Vidarte and Archbishop Richard Daniel Alarcón Urrutia.

+Misconduct

+On 24 September 2025 it was announced that the Holy See had accepted Ciro's resignation.
+In 2024 it was announced that an investigation had been launched accusing Ciro of sexual misconduct with women and financial mismanagement.
+The Holy See investigation uncovered voice notes, photos, and videos exchanged with multiple women, some of whom allegedly clashed upon discovering his other relationships.
+Quispe López denied all accusations, calling them part of a “defamation campaign by dark hands.”